devnomadic/devnomadic.github.io/staging/README.md

 This directory contains markdown post files that are being staged for preview before publication.

 ## Structure:
 - `staging/` - Contains draft/preview post files
 - `_posts/` - Contains published post files

 ## Workflow:
-1. During preview builds, new post `.md` files are copied here
+1. During preview builds, new/modified post `.md` files are automatically copied here
+2. Jekyll builds the full site including staged posts
+3. Preview site is deployed to GitHub Pages root (not nested)
 2. Jekyll builds the site with both `_posts/` and `staging/` content
 3. After review and approval, posts are moved from `staging/` to `_posts/`
 4. Staging directory is cleaned up after merge